SombrAbsol/SombrAbsol.github.io/README.md

 #### *Pokémon Mystery Dungeon: Explorers of Sky*
 * Wonder Mail S Generator
-* Wonder Mail S Converter (European to American/Australian)
+* Wonder Mail S Converter (European and American/Australian)
+* Wonder Mail S Reader

 ### Acknowledgements
 * abcboy from *Bulbapedia* ([bulbapedia.bulbagarden.net](https://bulbapedia.bulbagarden.net)) for having made available, on his user page, an almost complete collection of the texts of all the Pokémon games.
 I used it to get the vocabulary used in *Pokémon Mystery Dungeon* ;